swenmeeuwes/unity-2d-jam-template/Game/Assets/README.txt

 +---Plugins
 ¦       Contains plugins from the asset store
 ¦
++---Prefabs
+¦       Contains all prefabs used by the game
+¦
 +---Presets
 ¦       Presets which define default settings for e.g. import settings ¦